 Matter smashing energy

-These interactions produce an exotic zoo of high energy particles and anti-matter particles, high in the earth’s atmosphere such as positive and negative pions and kaons that subsequently decay into muons and muon-neutrinos.
+These interactions go on to produce an exotic zoo of high energy particles and anti-matter particles, high in the earth’s atmosphere such as positive and negative pions and kaons that subsequently decay into muons and muon-neutrinos.
 Pions decay to become the starting points of large cascades of electrons, positrons and gamma rays.
-The resulting flux of particles at ground level consists mainly of muons and electrons/positrons in the ratio of roughly 75:25 with energies greater than 4GeV travelling at near the speed of light ~0.998c.
+The resulting flux of particles at ground level consists mainly of muons and electrons/positrons in the ratio of roughly 75:25 with energies greater than 4GeV travelling at near the speed of light 0.998c.

 Natural interstellar events on earth